East Hanover Township, New Jersey: Education

-East Hanover Middle School with 289 students in grades 6–8.
+East Hanover Middle School with 319 students in grades 6–8.

 Students in ninth through twelfth grades for public school are served by the Hanover Park Regional High School District, attending Hanover Park High School in East Hanover, together with students from Florham Park.
 The district also serves students from the neighboring community of Hanover Township at Whippany Park High School in the Whippany section of Hanover Township.
-As of the 2018–2019 school year, the high school had an enrollment of 642 students and 58.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+As of the 2023–24 school year, the high school had an enrollment of 713 students and 72.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with East Hanover Township assigned three seats.

 Saint Rose of Lima Academy was a Catholic school for students in preschool through eighth grade that operated under the auspices of the Roman Catholic Diocese of Paterson.
-The school was closed at the end of the 2015–2016 school year.
+The school was closed at the end of the 2015–16 school year.

+Parks and recreation

+East Hanover contains many public parks and open space reserved for a variety of uses.
+Its 823 acres of public space are either maintained by the township itself, the Morris County Parks Commission, the non-profit Wildlife Preserves, Inc., or the State of New Jersey.

+Joseph G. Lurker Memorial Park, commonly referred to as just simply Lurker Park, is an 89 acres municipal park located off of Ridgedale Avenue (County Route 632).
+The park contains the municipal pool, a large playground, an artificial turf football field, basketball courts and a seasonal ice-skating rank.
+Soccer fields, bocce ball courts, baseball fields, four tennis courts, and four softball fields are also provided.
+The township’s recreation center, Tom Rinaldi Recreation Center, which offers sports programs and other activities, is also located in the park.
+A paved multi-use path, paired with benches, picnic tables, and a pavilion seating area, encompasses the perimeter of the park.
+At the corner of Ridgedale Avenue (County Route 632) and Eagle Rock Avenue (County Route 611) is a small area consisting of a separate paved walking path, bicycle racks and a gazebo.

+Scattered throughout East Hanover are smaller municipal parks, such as Town Square Park, which is located in the town center along Ridgedale Avenue (County Route 632) near the township library.
+It contains a small, paved multi-use path, seating area, and contains various memorials and historical monuments.
+Sommer Park, located at the end of Fairway Drive near Frank J. Smith Elementary School, consists of a baseball field.
+Dean D'ambola Park, situated off of Mount Pleasant Avenue (County Route 677), contains an artificial turf baseball field.
+The Whippany and Passaic River blueways, Troy Road Greenway, Fox Run Preserve, Harvest Grove and the historic Ridgedale Airport (Hanover Airport) are other public sites owned and maintained by the township.